rnoth/lib/README.md

 }
 ```

-	- as seen above, you can declare variables inside mapv(), like a for loop initializer
+	- as seen above, you can declare variables inside vec_foreach(), like a for loop initializer

 	- furthermore, `continue` and `break` behave as expected

-	- finally, `vec_map()` contains no double evaluatation. any correctly typed expression can be used as `vector` or `variable`;
+	- finally, `vec_foreach()` contains no double evaluatation. any correctly typed expression can be used as `vector` or `variable`;

 ##set